lucasgray/lucasblog/data/blog/unit-tests.md

 ## High Impact, Heavy Lift
 ***

-### 3. Separate database with setup/teardown per fork
+### 3. Separate databases with setup/teardown per fork

 Now that we're in a fork pool we need to draw clear boundaries between the concurrently running tests.
-This is a general principle in horizontal scaling &mdash; once processes are truly independent (or shared dependencies are clearly defined and extracted), scaling becomes an easier problem to solve because you can simply throw more resources at the process.
+This is a general principle in horizontal scaling &mdash; once processes are truly independent (or shared dependencies are clearly defined and extracted), scaling becomes an easier problem to solve because you can simply throw more resources at the problem.
 As mentioned earlier, our data layer tests do talk to a real Postgres database, and we'd rather not switch to even Sqlite because a different dialect could hide subtle bugs or require us to skip tests that exercise Postgres-specific features.

 Our data layer uses `knex`, with seed files that create common database scenarios that all unit tests can benefit from.
 Therefore, the test setup/teardown process truncates all tables (using `knex-cleaner`) between runs.
 Seed setup and teardown is only as efficient as these seed files, which I'll investigate in more detail later.